wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/salesforcebulk-v2-connector-example.md

 3. `/getJobInfo` :
     - Get the bulkJob info identified by the jobId passed through the request body.
 4. `/getSuccessfulResults` :
-    - Retrive the successful results of the bulk job identified by the `jobId`.
+    - Retrieve the successful results of the bulk job identified by the `jobId`.
 5. `/getUnprocessedResults` :
-    - Retrive the unprocessed records of the bulk job identified by the `jobId`.
+    - Retrieve the unprocessed records of the bulk job identified by the `jobId`.
     - Store the results to a CSV file.
 6. `/deleteJob` :
     - Delete the bulkJob identified by the jobId passed through the request body.